zibbyv/holbertonschool-low_level_programming/recursion/README.md

 * 0-puts_recursion: prints a string
 * 1-print_rev_recursion: prints a string in reverse
 * 12-strlen_recursion: returns the length of a string
+* 3-factorial: returns the length of a string